 Taking care of baby teeth

 Although they’re temporarily teeth, it’s still important to take care of them.
-To prevent cavities and keep Your Baby ’s teeth healthy, be sure to clean teeth regularly with non-fluoride toothpaste and ensure nutritious and low-sugar foods and drinks.
-Stay away from fluoride toothpaste until Your Baby can spit it out and be careful about giving your child fruit juices – they often contain lots of sugar.
+To prevent cavities and keep Your Child ’s teeth healthy, be sure to clean teeth regularly with non-fluoride toothpaste and ensure nutritious and low-sugar foods and drinks.
+Stay away from fluoride toothpaste until Your Child can spit it out and be careful about giving your child fruit juices – they often contain lots of sugar.